-Since the enactment of the San Francisco Ordinance, and as part of the federal Emergency Economic Stabilization Act of 2008, IRC section 132(f) has been further amended to allow employers, as of January 2009, to reimburse employees up to \$20 per month towards bicycle commuting expenses for employees who "regularly use" a bike to commute, provided these employees do not receive any other type of transportation reimbursement.
-The specifics of this benefit will be addressed by IRS regulations sometime in 2009.
+Since the enactment of the San Francisco Ordinance, and as part of the federal Emergency Economic Stabilization Act of 2008, IRC section 132(f) had been amended to allow employers, as of January 2009, to reimburse employees up to \$20 per month towards bicycle commuting "reasonable" expenses for employees who "regularly use" a bike to commute, provided these employees do not receive any other type of transportation reimbursement.
+Reasonable expenses include the cost of purchasing a bike, bike improvements, repair and storage.
+These are considered to be reasonable as long as the bike is regularly used for travel between a residence and place of business.
 While the San Francisco Ordinance makes reference to encouraging biking and walking, the Ordinance does not presently compel making such bike subsidies available.
 Given the federal change, it is likely that San Francisco will ultimately amend its ordinance to add bike subsidies.
 While the bike benefit is tax-free at the federal level, at present, such bike benefits are not tax-free under California law.
-Given the state's budget crisis, it may be some time before California considers conforming legislation.
+Given the state's budget crisis, it may be some time before California considers conforming legislation, and as of July 2009, no conforming legislation was pending.